Your Complete Guide to Successful Wedding Venue Site Tours

 Then there’s the package.
 What kind of equipment or services is included?
 Do they bundle vendors in too?
 If not, can you choose your own caterers, bar tenders, staff, etc.?
 What about local hotels, travel agencies, and entertainment - do they have strategic partnerships in place that could benefit your budget?

-6. Get Details About Space Access & Day Of Scheduling
+6. Get Details About Space Access and Day Of Scheduling

 There might be mezzanine, gazebo, and even kitchen spaces that you’re interested in.
 Or you may want to get in the space early for a rehearsal or just to spend extra time getting ready.
 Plus, there are vendors, caterers, and coordinators to consider.